Krystsina Tsimanouskaya: Forced repatriation scandal

-On 30 July 2021, Tsimanouskaya recorded an Instagram video criticising officials from the Belarus Olympic Committee (NOC RB), saying that they had entered her in the 4 × 400 m relay race, a distance she had never contested, without her consent.
-On 1 August 2021, Tsimanouskaya was told by Belarusian Olympic officials that she was being withdrawn from the delegation and was taken to the airport to be returned to Minsk.
-Prompted by the warning that her grandmother gave her in a phone call, she decided not to return, contacted police and media and said to journalists that she was afraid of returning to Belarus, and that she intended to claim asylum.
-The Belarusian Sport Solidarity Foundation (BSSF) also announced that an attempt had been made to forcibly return Tsimanouskaya to Belarus.
-After contacting airport police, on 2 August, she was granted a humanitarian visa to Poland.
+On 30 July 2021, Tsimanouskaya criticised Belarus Olympic Committee (BOC) officials in an Instagram video, claiming that they had entered her into the 4 × 400 m relay race (a distance she had never contested) without her consent.
+On 1 August, she was told by BOC officials that she was being withdrawn from competition, and would be taken to Tokyo's Haneda Airport to return to Belarus.
+After receiving a warning from her grandmother during a phone call, she refused to board the plane and contacted Japanese police and media outlets, telling them that she was afraid of returning to Belarus and that she intended to claim asylum.
+The Belarusian Sport Solidarity Foundation (BSSF), an organisation dedicated to protecting athletes, confirmed that an attempt had been made to forcibly return her to Belarus.
+She received Japanese police protection and was taken to the Polish embassy in Tokyo, where she was granted a humanitarian visa by Poland on 2 August.

-Though most of western Europe had offered her protection, she reportedly chose to seek asylum in Poland as the country had expressly offered her the opportunity to continue competing; the IOC made contact with officials from the Polish Olympic Committee (PKOI) regarding Tsimanouskaya resuming competition.
-On 4 August, Tsimanouskaya flew to Warsaw Chopin Airport, where she was met by Polish officials and Belarusian expatriates.
-President of the IOC Thomas Bach and the Japanese foreign ministry both gave statements on 6 August describing what happened to Tsimanouskaya as "deplorable" and "unjust".
+Though multiple European countries offered her protection, Tsimanouskaya reportedly chose to seek asylum in Poland as the country had expressly offered her the opportunity to continue competing, and the IOC made contact with officials from the Polish Olympic Committee (PKOI) regarding the possibility of her resuming competition.
+On 4 August, she flew from Tokyo to Vienna Airport in Austria, where she briefly stayed in the airport under the protection of Austrian police; according to the BSSF, she connected in Austria instead of flying directly to Poland for security reasons on the advice of Polish authorities.
+She then flew to Warsaw Chopin Airport in Poland, where she was met by Polish officials and Belarusian expatriates.
+IOC President Thomas Bach and Japan's Foreign Ministry both gave statements on 6 August, describing the scandal as "deplorable" and "unjust".
+Tsimanouskaya received Polish citizenship in June 2022.

-She confirmed that she had received Polish citizenship in late June 2022.
+She competed for Poland at the 2024 Summer Olympics in the 200 m and 4 × 100 m relay events.